Find Love, Hope, and Redemption

 Director of Food Distribution

-As a volunteer at our Serenity Center for over 13 years, Gerald also serves as a Lay Counselor for Awake Ministries.
-With more than 50 years of experience in manufacturing and human resources, Gerald’s hard work and dedication are felt throughout our organization.
+Before coming onto staff at Awake Ministries, Gerald was a volunteer at our Food Distribution Center for over 13 years.
+With more than 50 years of experience in manufacturing and human resources, Gerald’s hard work and dedication to community are seen throughout the food bank operations.
 Gerald is a member of Southeast Christian Church where he serves in numerous capacities.

 Director of Men’s Housing